-Platforms that work both on Single-Player mode as well as Multi-Player mode may give the user single-player incentives for inviting other users.
+Platforms that work both in Single-Player mode, as well as Multi-Player mode, may give the user single-player incentives for inviting other users.
 Dropbox incentivizes users to invite their friends by giving the user an extra 250MB of space for every accepted invitation.
 While the users also benefit from having friends on the service when they use it as a collaboration platform, the added incentive of extra space has helped drive virality.

 Implementation: This one is fairly obvious.
 There needs to be clear standalone value that the user can benefit from.

 Effectiveness: Dropbox has done this fairly effectively.
 It clearly depends on the value perceived by the user.

 Users hate spamming friends.
 It was all fine to begin with when only a few services required them to send out invites, but as every new service asks for an invite to be sent out, users get more discerning.
 Dropbox, again, has a brilliant way around this by incentivizing not only the user but also the invitee when he signs up.

 Implementation: In some cases, customer development might be required to understand how new users perceive value differently from existing users.
 Similar incentives to both sides work fine for Dropbox but may not work well in other cases.

 Effectiveness: This strategy is probably the most effective and least spammy.
 Cases where only the inviter gets incentivized don’t work very effectively for two reasons: